-Improvement Note/first written warning

-normally 6 months, but can be for up to a year
+Improvement Note/first written warning - normally 6 months, but can be for up to a year

-Final written warning

-normally 12 months, but can be for up to 2 vears
+Final written warning - normally 12 months, but can be for up to 2 vears

-- 4.3 For a warning period to be extended beyond the minimum outlined above, one of the following circumstances must apply: - A previous warning that has expired existed for a similar issue of misconduct this is to cover a situation where an employee's conduct is satisfactory throughout the warning period, only to lapse thereafter.
-Where a pattern emerges, or there is evidence of abuse, the employee's disciplinary record should be borne in mind in deciding how long any warning should last. - As a result of mitigating circumstances the level of action decided upon is reduced but the resulting reduced level of warning can remain live for longer. - 4.4 The length of time will begin on the date the warning was issued, whether or not the member of staff submits an appeal which is subsequently unsuccessful.
+- 4.3 We may extend the minimum time limits referred to above, depending on the circumstances of individual cases. - 4.4 The length of time will begin on the date the warning was issued, whether or not the member of staff submits an appeal which is subsequently unsuccessful.
 If, during the period of one warning a further warning is issued, the time period for the new warning will supersede the time period for the earlier warning. - 4.5 The period that a warning remains active will be suspended during period(s) of sickness absence.
 The remainder of the specified warning time will resume on the member of staff's return to work. - 4.6 Disciplinary warnings will be issued by the appropriate level of management, as detailed in Appendix 2.